 From Corporate Leadership to Mediterranean Gardens: A Lesson in Distributed Intelligence

-Until a few years ago, my days were spent in conference rooms.
-As a branch manager in an engineering firm, I attended long strategic calls, annual planning meetings, and projections.
-But inside, something had cracked.
-I no longer shared the objectives I was asked to pursue.
-I didn’t believe that building “more bridges and more roads” was the right path—neither for me, nor for the world.
-I felt my time and energy should serve something more real, more alive.
-That’s when I began to look outward.
+Until a few years ago, I spent my days in conference rooms.
+As the head of an engineering branch, I sat through long strategic calls, annual planning sessions, projections.
+But inside, something had begun to crack.
+I no longer shared corporate objectives.
+I didn’t believe that “more bridges, more roads” was the right path—neither for me, nor for the world.
+I felt that my time, my energy, needed to serve something different.
+And so, I started to look outward.
 First metaphorically, then literally.
 Toward nature.
 Toward plants.

-Today, I design Mediterranean gardens in Italy.
-And the more I study the plant world, the more I realize how much it has to teach us.
-Even—or perhaps especially—about how we humans could organize ourselves better.
+Today, I design sustainable Mediterranean gardens in Italy.
+And the more I study the plant world, the more I realize how much it has to teach us—not just about plants, but about life, relationships, and how we humans can organize ourselves.

 Intelligence Without Hierarchies

-The insight came from reading two seemingly unrelated books.
+The insight came from two books, which at first seemed completely unrelated.
 One was Plant Revolution by Stefano Mancuso, a plant neurobiologist.
-The other was Reinventing Organizations by Frederic Laloux, focused on new models of evolutionary leadership, known as “Teal” organizations.
-Both discuss intelligent systems—but without a central leader.
+The other was Reinventing Organizations by Frederic Laloux, about evolutionary “Teal” leadership in human organizations.
+Both explore intelligent systems—but systems without a central leader.

-Mancuso explains that plants have no central brain, no heart, no hierarchically superior organs.
-Everything in them is modular and distributed: each bud, each root, has its own autonomy, yet acts in deep connection with the whole.
-This makes the plant resilient: if one part is damaged, the rest continues to live and respond.
+Mancuso shows that plants have no brain, no heart, no “boss” organ.
+Everything in them is modular, distributed: each bud, each root, has its own autonomy, yet acts in deep connection with the whole.
+This makes plants resilient: if one part is damaged, the rest continues to live and respond.

-Laloux describes something similar in Teal organizations: human groups without rigid hierarchies, where people don’t follow orders, but purpose.
-Each member is free and responsible, guided by an internal compass.
-There is no “boss” deciding; instead, a collective intelligence emerges from interaction.
+Laloux speaks similarly about Teal organizations: human groups without rigid hierarchies, where people don’t follow orders but purposes.
+Each member is free, responsible, guided by an inner compass.
+No boss decides.
+Intelligence emerges from the interactions themselves.
 Like an ecosystem.

 Like a Tree, Like a Team

-In the corporate world, I had seen how self-organized teams could function—if there was trust, time, and real motivation.
-People moved with more sense, energy, and care.
-The biggest challenge, however, was cultural: we are conditioned to believe there must always be someone in command.
-Plants tell us otherwise.
+In my corporate life, I had seen how self-organized teams could work—if there was trust, patience, and real motivation.
+People moved with more sense, more energy, more care.
+The challenge, though, was cultural: we are taught that there must always be someone in charge.
+Plants tell us something different.

-A tree is made of millions of autonomous units: buds, leaves, root apices.
+A tree is made of millions of autonomous units: buds, leaves, root tips.
 Each part seeks what it needs—light, water, nutrients—and in doing so, supports the entire system.
 No one commands.
-All cooperate.
+Everyone cooperates.

-This is what biologists call distributed intelligence: a form of intelligence that emerges not from a center, but from the network itself.
+This is what biology calls distributed intelligence: a kind of intelligence that doesn’t come from the center, but from the network itself.
 Simple, flexible, effective.
-It underpins many human innovations, too: Wikipedia, for example, grew like a plant ecosystem.
-Millions of people collaborate, without hierarchy, without financial incentives, guided only by trust and responsibility.
+And it underlies many human innovations: Wikipedia, for example, grew like a plant ecosystem.
+Millions collaborate, without hierarchy, without incentives, guided only by trust and responsibility.

 From Management to the Garden

-When I design a Mediterranean garden, I am essentially applying the same principles.
-I select plants that can thrive in the climate, in that type of soil, that can coexist and support each other.
-I study the natural ecosystem, the spontaneous alliances among species.
-After a first year of careful care and irrigation, the garden begins to live independently.
-It no longer needs me.
-And it is beautiful that way.
+When I design a Mediterranean garden, I realize I am doing the same thing.
+I choose plants that suit the climate, that can thrive in that soil, that can coexist and support each other.
+I study the ecosystem, the spontaneous alliances between species.
+After a year of careful watering and attention, the garden begins to live on its own.
+It doesn’t need me anymore.
+And it is perfect that way.

-This taught me something important: the best design is the one that makes control unnecessary.
-In gardens, in teams, in relationships.
+This has taught me something profound: the right design is the one that makes control unnecessary.
+In teams, in relationships, in life.

 What Really Matters

 Time, trust, vision.
 In the plant world, there is no hurry.
-Solutions are not immediate, but often enduring.
-Plants do not avoid problems—they face them, slowly, until they are solved.
-And they do it together.
+Solutions are rarely immediate, but they endure.
+Plants don’t avoid problems—they face them, slowly, together, until they are solved.

-In the corporate world, we often see the opposite: centralization, urgency, extreme performance pressure.
-Yet anyone who has tried even once to work horizontally knows that something shifts.
+In the corporate world, we still see the opposite: centralization, urgency, constant pressure.
+Yet anyone who has experienced a horizontal, self-organized way of working knows something changes.
 A spark ignites.
-You feel alive.
+We feel alive.

 Who I Speak To

-I write this not only for those who have left corporate life, like me, but for anyone who senses that another way is possible, and may still be searching for words to explain it to themselves.
-For those who carry a seed of intuition, a restlessness, a kernel of possibility within.
+I write this not just for those who have left the corporate world, like me.
+But for anyone who feels that another way is possible, and is still searching for the words to explain it to themselves.
+For anyone carrying a seed of intuition, of restlessness, of curiosity.

-And sometimes, it takes so little: a garden, a book, a root reaching for water—to make it sprout.
+And sometimes, all it takes is a little: a garden, a book, a root reaching for water—to make that seed sprout.